labuladong/fucking-algorithm/think_like_computer/The way to Algorithm learning.md

 For example, if you learned the word stack, your teacher may tell you "first in last out" or "function stack."
 However, all these are like literature words.
 They cannot answer your question.
 Here is how to answer them:
 1.what is it?
-Go read the textbook
-2.what is that for? practice some coding questions
+Go read the textbook or description of its basic elements 2.what is that for? practice some coding questions

 **1.what the hell is it？**